Automatic equipment identification: Development

 By the fall of 1989, the AAR's AEI Committee had selected a technology and defined the tag's data format.
 The only major question still unresolved was whether to place tags on the sides of the rail cars or underneath, each approach having advantages and disadvantages in cost and maintainability.
 It was finally decided by the AEI Committee in the summer of 1990 that a tag would be mounted on each side of each car.

-In July, 1990, the AAR Committee on Car Service sent a resolution to the O-T General Committee of the AAR to set a mandatory implementation date when all rail cars in interchange service would be tagged.
+In July 1990, the AAR Committee on Car Service sent a resolution to the O-T General Committee of the AAR to set a mandatory implementation date when all rail cars in interchange service would be tagged.
 The O-T General Committee is the highest operating committee within the AAR.
 The O-T General Committee requested that the AEI Committee perform a cost/benefit analysis on mandatory AEI implementation and recommend an implementation schedule.
-In October, 1990, the O-T General Committee approved the recommended AEI voluntary standard.
+In October 1990, the O-T General Committee approved the recommended AEI voluntary standard.

-With these recommendations, in August, 1991, the O-T General Committee of the Association of American Railroads voted to make the AEI standard mandatory.
-The mandatory vote was ratified by the AAR Board of Directors at their meeting in September, 1991.
-The mandatory period started on 1 March 1992, and ended on 31 December, 1994.
+With these recommendations, in August 1991, the O-T General Committee of the Association of American Railroads voted to make the AEI standard mandatory.
+The mandatory vote was ratified by the AAR Board of Directors at their meeting in September 1991.
+The mandatory period started on 1 March 1992, and ended on 31 December 1994.
 By the end of this period all 1.4 million rail cars in North American interchange service were to be tagged.

 As part of the AAR's adoption of a standard based on Amtech technology, AAR required that Amtech license that technology.
 At the time of the AAR's 1991 mandate, six vendors sold AEI site equipment.
 Those vendors were US&S, Safetran, Harmon, VideoMasters, CCTC International in partnership with IBM, and Southern Technologies.
-As of August 2007, only two of these vendors remain, SAIC (formerly VideoMasters) and Southern Technologies.
+As of August 2007, only two of these vendors remain, SAIC (formerly Video Masters), now owned by Comet Industries, as of 2007 and Southern Technologies.

 Usage

 As of 31 December 1994, Amtech had shipped over 3.1 million tags to railways in North America.
 The AAR reported that over 95% of the North American rail car fleet was tagged.
 Over 3,000 readers have been installed by the railways in North America as of the end of 2000.
 Amtech was bought by TransCore.
 TransCore is today the most important producer of RFID tags for rail in the world.

-The AAR's S-918 specifications outline ten recommended frequencies ranging from 902.250 to 921.500 MHz, depending on the location of the reading device (in a yard or trackside), with a nominal transmitting power of 2.0 Watts (measured at the transmitter).
+The AAR's S-918 specifications outline ten recommended frequencies ranging from 902.250 to 921.500 MHz, depending on the location of the reading device (in a yard or trackside), with a nominal transmitting power of 2.0 watts (measured at the transmitter).